 Will BAFTA cover my travel to and from events?

-We do have a limited number of bursaries available to supplement travel costs for those travelling to an event more than 50 miles from their home address.
-More details will be available once you have been accepted and before you pay your fee.
+We have a number of travel bursaries available per event to supplement travel costs for those travelling more than 50 miles from their home address.
+Further details will be available once you have been accepted and before you pay your fee.